drkrillo/docs/creator/sdk7/debugging/report-bug.md

 # Report a Bug

-If you encounter any bugs or issues with the Decentraland SDK and the Scene Editor, please report them on our GitHub repository [here](https://github.com/decentraland/sdk/issues/new/choose).
+If you encounter any bugs or issues with the Decentraland SDK and the Scene Editor in Creator Hub, please report them on our GitHub repository [here](https://github.com/decentraland/sdk/issues/new/choose).

 ### Before you report a bug